 - Support a cooperation platform that implements women entrepreneurship & leadership activities;

-- Expand and link the 2016 pilot activities and their success stories and lessons learned to interested partners and EIT Alumni and EIT Community activities, INNOVEIT, and EIT innovation communities partners own women entrepreneurship & leadership activities;
+- Expand and link our 2017 and 2018 activities and their success stories and lessons learned to interested partners, EIT Alumni, in our EIT Community activities, such as INNOVEIT, and also through EIT Innovation Communities' own women entrepreneurship & leadership activities;

 - Disseminate success stories to encourage the empowerment of girls and women across Europe